zhangyang1014/DrumPadPlayground/Drum Pad Final.swiftpm/Documentation/PRIVACY_POLICY.md

 **Questions or Concerns?**

-If you have any questions about this Privacy Policy or our privacy practices, please contact us at [privacy@melodicdrumtrainer.com](mailto:privacy@melodicdrumtrainer.com).
+If you have any questions about this Privacy Policy or our privacy practices, please contact us at [apple@bugelife.com](mailto:apple@bugelife.com).

 This policy is designed to be transparent and user-friendly.
-We believe privacy is a fundamental right and have built Melodic Drum Trainer with privacy-by-design principles.
+We believe privacy is a fundamental right and have built FingerDrumHero with privacy-by-design principles.

 ---

-*AudioKit Pro - Committed to Your Privacy*
+*Shanghai Le Zhi Xiang Xing Network Technology Co., Ltd. - Committed to Your Privacy*